The Benefits of Car Sharing for Cities

 It’s important to note here that ride hailing services can actually increase pollution.
 For instance, when a driver is “deadheading” (cruising the streets waiting for a ride request), they can generate more carbon emissions than when you drive yourself (like you do with a Gig!).
 A recent analysis by state air quality regulators has found that 40% of the miles logged by two top ride hailing companies is considered deadheading.

-In our first four years, we’ve put more than 1,000 hybrid and electric cars on the streets for our Members to share.
-In this time, our Members have driven 24 million miles across more than 1.3 million trips.
+In our first five years, we’ve put more than 1,000 hybrid and electric cars on the streets for our Members to share.
+In this time, our Members have driven 40 million miles across more than 2 million trips.

 One study found that each free-floating, one-way carsharing vehicle removed 7 to 11 vehicles on average from the road in the cities studied.*